mottybar/SeriesAnalyzer/README.md

 <h1>The Series Analyzer</h1><br />

+a simple program in Bash Scripting that can display <br />
+some statistical properties of a positive numbers series.<br />

 menu:<br />
 a.
 Input a Series.
 (Replace the current series) <br />
 b.
 Display the series in the order it was entered.<br />